2022 Hungarian parliamentary election: Analysis

 Domestically, the degree of Fidesz's victory was attributed to Fidesz's influence over the domestic media landscape, voters' desire for stability during the ongoing Russian invasion of Ukraine, strong ideological differences within the main opposition coalition, the perception of Márki-Zay as inexperienced, and urban–rural political polarization.
 Some analysts claimed that the majority of Jobbik voters turned out for Fidesz or Mi Hazánk instead of the united opposition.
 Márki-Zay shared this assessment, admitting that the united opposition may have lost up to "two thirds" of Jobbik voters.

-Other opposition leaders could not immediately agree on how to assess their defeat.
-DK leader Ferenc Gyurcsány and Jobbik leader Péter Jakab blamed Márky-Zay, while Bernadett Szél and Ákos Hadházy did not.
-Péter Ungár stated that while it was a "strategic mistake" for a centre-left alliance to nominate the conservative Márky-Zay, the united opposition's "elitist" rhetoric may have hurt it with rural voters even in traditionally left-leaning constituencies.
+On the Hungarian left, there was disagreement about how to interpret the united opposition's defeat.
+DK leader Ferenc Gyurcsány and Jobbik leader Péter Jakab blamed Márki-Zay, while Bernadett Szél and Ákos Hadházy did not.
+Péter Ungár stated that while it was a "strategic mistake" for a centre-left alliance to nominate the conservative Márki-Zay, the united opposition's "elitist" rhetoric may have hurt it with rural voters even in traditionally left-leaning constituencies.
+Some opposition leaders even questioned whether forming a united front had been advantageous.
+Imre Komjáthi, a socialist MP, said that "the cracks and contradictions between our parties [in] ideology, technicalities, and resources had started to introduce coordination problems" during the election.
+He added that, in his view, the coalition had not been "genuine."

-At the same time, some Hungarian leftists highlighted a lack of true cooperation within the coalition.

-Imre Komjáthi — a Socialist Party member of the Hungarian Parliament — said that “the cracks and contradictions between our parties [in] ideology, technicalities, and resources started to introduce coordination problems,” during the election, and that the coalition wasn’t "genuine."

 Politico predicted Orbán's victory would lead to further clashes between the Hungarian government and European Union institutions.
 Analysts found that Fidesz performed strongest in areas with high birthrates and with lower educational or economic attainment, while the united opposition did best in Budapest and in a few other urban areas.

 Conduct

 International observers' assessments of the electoral process were mixed.
 The OSCE monitoring mission evaluated that "the legal framework forms an adequate basis for democratic elections to be held, but a number of key aspects fall short of international standards."
 The OSCE added that the election day passed peacefully, with observers assessing the process as well-organized, orderly, and smooth.
-The monitoring mission further reported that the elections "offered voters distinct alternatives and were well run, but, while competitive, was marred by the pervasive overlapping of government and ruling coalition’s messaging that blurred the line between state and party, as well as by media bias and opaque campaign funding."
+The monitoring mission further reported that the elections "offered voters distinct alternatives and were well run, but, while competitive, was marred by the pervasive overlapping of government and ruling coalition's messaging that blurred the line between state and party, as well as by media bias and opaque campaign funding."
 Human Rights Watch stated that the election was "marred by serious concerns about its fairness", adding that the "EU has responded insufficiently to the hollowing out of democracy and the rule of law in Hungary", while Freedom House described the election as neither free nor fair.